purocean/yn/help/FEATURES.md

 ## Data Storage

-The application generated data is stored in `<home>/yank-note` dir, click the "Open Main Dir" menu in the tray menu to view them.
+The application generated data is stored in `<home>/yank-note` dir, click the "Open Main Dir" menu in the tray to view them.

 Directory description